ThisIs-RJP/Virtualisation-/Kubernetes Course/Section 2/Core Concepts.md

 #### Master Nodes

 - This is done by the control ships, which represent the <u>master</u> nodes.
-	- Master nodes are responsible for all of the things mentioned above
-	- Master nodes achieve all of these using a set of components together known as the **control playing components
-- We need master nodes for
+	- Master nodes:
 		- plan everything
 		- identify the right ships
 		- store info about the ships
 		- Monitor + Track the location of containers on the ships
 		- Manage the whole process
 		- etc...

+- Master nodes achieve all of these using a set of components together known as the **control playing components
 ### Control Panel of the Master Node
 #### ETCD